MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 - To open the function evaluation pane, select **Expand** in the lower right of the **Functions** tab.
 - To close the pane, select **Collapse**.

 When the evaluation pane is open, you can see the list of output properties with its result.
-This will help you to understand if you are returning the correct values for the functions.
+The evaluation uses "default" values for input parameters and values from the sample payload section when determining what should be returned, and if any of those values is changed then the output would also change accordingly.
+This will help you to understand if you are returning the correct values for each output property.

 ## Invoke functions from resources
 The published functions can be invoked from resources such as rules, velocities, post-decision actions, and routing rules.
 All the output properties defined within a function can be accessed by invoking the function.
 The values can then be used for decision making.

 ### Invoking functions from Rules
-Functions can be invoked from any rule (within any assessment) within the same environment or environments down the stack.
+Functions can be invoked from any rule (within any assessment) within the same environment and from child environments in the hierarchy below.
 To learn more about rules, see [Rules](rules.md).
 ```FraudProtectionLanguage
 LET $sum = Functions.MyFunction(@"totalAmount", @"salesTax").Calculate_Sum
 RETURN Approve()